Leica CL versus Panasonic GX8

 The Leica CL (Typ 7323) and the Panasonic Lumix DMC-GX8 are two digital cameras that were announced, respectively, in November 2017 and July 2015.
 Both the CL and the GX8 are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a Four Thirds sensor.
 The Leica has a resolution of 24.1 megapixel, whereas the Panasonic provides 20.2 MP.

-An illustration of the physical size and weight of the Leica CL and the Panasonic GX8 is provided in the side-by-side display below.
+The physical size and weight of the Leica CL and the Panasonic GX8 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is somewhat larger (2 percent) than the Leica CL.
 Moreover, the GX8 is markedly heavier (21 percent) than the CL.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.